Farmer-Eds-Shed/Farm-Weather-Window/README.md

 This program works as a proof of concept but I have delibretly left out some features to simplify the demonstration.

 - Seasons, you can't make hay in winter in Ireland, but additional variables like seasons or hours of day light would make demonstration of the app imposible outside of the summer months.
-- Multiple overlapping windows per week are possible and are currently stored in a list but I've choosen not to display due to the limited space on an 80 X 24 charecter terminal but would make mor sense if this project were converted to a backend for a web app.
+- Multiple overlapping windows per week are possible and are currently stored in a list but I've choosen not to display due to the limited space on an 80 X 24 charecter terminal but would make more sense if this project were converted to a backend for a web app.

 Some additional future features should also include.